Tuesday, March 21, 2006

 UPDATE: David Beisel, a VC at Masthead Ventures, has a response to my post, "Go Medium or Go Home?"

-UPDATE: Since the old AlwaysOn site was taken down and posts were not properly transferred, just read the copy at OhmyNews here.
+UPDATE: Since the old AlwaysOn site was taken down and posts were not properly transferred, I'm leaving my copy here.